Noncredit Policies and Other Important Information

 - Approximate date of attendance

 The University reserves the right to make changes without notice in any publication as necessitated by university or legislative action.
 The material in this web site is provided for information purposes and does not constitute a contract.

 We reserve the right, when necessary, to cancel classes due to insufficient enrollment or unforeseen circumstances.
 If we must cancel your class, you may request a full refund.
 We will notify you at least 48 hours in advance if we must cancel a class.

-While there are a number of discounts available for courses offered through the Center for Logistics & Transportation Policy, they may vary by program.
-Contact Maria Burns at 713-743-1194 or email@example.com for more information.
+While there are a number of discounts available for courses offered through the Logistics & Transportation Policy Program, they may vary by program.
+Contact Maria Burns at 713-743-1194 or firstname.lastname@example.org for more information.